mr258876/Halma/README.md

 # Halma
-A end-semester project of Java project.
+A end-semester project of Java class.
 Still Uncompleted.